 It is packed with vitamins and proteins you can add whatever you like chicken, beef, lamb, or pork but also do you want to keep it vegetarian you can add beans lentils chickpeas you name it.
 Make it entirely your own and I promise you it is going to be a delicious bowl of soup.

-I make this when feeling a bit cold or feel like getting down with a cold or a flu.
-The idea is to add as many veggies to eat to make it a pack full of vitamins.
+I make this when feeling a bit cold or feel like getting down with a cold or flu.
+The idea is to add as many veggies to it to make it a pack full of vitamins.

-We love this multivitamined soup and I make it really often no matter what time of the year really.
+We love this multivitamin soup and I make it really often no matter what time of the year really.

 Total comfort food that is pretty refreshing.
 It is a meal in itself since it has pasta and potatoes added so have a bowl of this soup and your lunch or dinner is sorted.